Rajpratik71/community-summits-wiki/Using-Chef-with-Docker.md

 -- Yeah. so for a new pipeline, are you just scripting this out?

 - Habitat has determinisitic build system, interface is similar to bash.
 You define what you need at build time and then create an artifact - you can just use a standard CI, you can just do the build in the CI.
 We have a build service is coming, if you have github repo and inside the repo you have a plan.sh, you can tell the build service is "this is a Sass offering" - based on the dependencies in the package, it'll grab that and build, and then build up the app into a docker container.

+- When you dive in to Habitat, you'll see hab studio.
+This is what you would put into your build pipeline.

+-- I have server and app, where does Chef end and Habitat starts?

+- Chef infra automation, Habitat app automate.
+Define the packages and provision with any config mgmt tool you want.
+Habitat does nothing with infrastructure automation.

+- Habitat package does not use your OS library.
+If you need to patch OpenSSL, that happens in the plan.sh.
+We have 2 update strategies, all at once choreographed, and then a rolling update strategy.
+Leader, follower topology.
+It's not a 100% garaunteed right now, if it starts up then we mark as green(good).

+- Is there communication between Chef and Habitat so you can query the Chef run?

+- Habitat has an API to query, global state. you can hit both of the API endpoints.